rfruesmer/module-structure/README.md

 Create structure map and save as JSON file.
 Doesn't open structure map in browser.

+`module-structure --inputFile file`

+Reads an existing structure map JSON file and displays it in default browser.

 ### Flags

 | Argument    | Alias | Description                                                                                                                                                                  |